-- On conviction before the first anniversary of the date of a previous conviction under Subsection (a), an offense is punishable by a fine in an amount that is twice the amount specified by Subsection (c).
+- On conviction of a third offense under Subsection (a), before the first anniversary of the date of a previous conviction under that subsection, the defendant shall be punished by a fine in an amount not to exceed twice the maximum amount specified by Subsection (c).

 - A justice of the peace has jurisdiction of any offense under this section.
 A municipal court has jurisdiction of an offense under this section in which the fine does not exceed $500.

 - A justice or judge who renders a conviction under this section shall report the conviction to the Department of Public Safety.
 The Department of Public Safety shall keep a record of each conviction reported under this subsection.

 - A fine may not be imposed under this section that exceeds the minimum dollar amount that may be imposed unless the vehicle's weight was determined by a portable or stationary scale furnished or approved by the Department of Public Safety.

 Contracts For Crossing Roads

 Contract allowing Oversize or Overweight Vehicle to Cross Road; Surety Bond (TRC 623.051):

 - A person may operate a vehicle that cannot comply with one or more of the restrictions of Subchapter C of Chapter 621 or Section 621.101 to cross the width of any road or highway under the jurisdiction of the department, other than a controlled access highway as defined by Section 203.001, from private property to other private property if the person contracts with the commission to indemnify the de-partment for the cost of maintenance and repair of the part of the highway crossed by the vehicle.

 - The commission shall adopt rules relating to the forms and procedures to be used under this section and other matters that the commission considers necessary to carry out this section.